 We live from feeling to feeling

 Do you know how many decisions you make in a day?
 Including trivial ones, like blowing your nose or reading this article, for example.
 It is said to be about 35,000.
 Do you believe we can make such many decisions logically and rationally?
-Of course, not!
+Of course not!
 It’s beyond our capacity.
 We make most (65%) of our daily decisions based on our emotions and biases.
-Making matters worse (for marketers to predict consumer behavior), we decide our daily actions seven seconds before we make up our minds according to John-Dylan Haynes, an eminent neuroscientist, as I wrote before.
+To make matters worse (for marketers to predict consumer behavior), we decide our daily actions seven seconds before we make up our minds according to John-Dylan Haynes, an eminent neuroscientist, as I wrote before.

 Behavioral economics to analyze and meet customer needs